mienaikoe/ziyu/Chapters/3-2-Chapter16.md

 Thi leaned forward into his thick fur and held close to his back.
 Melna briefly let her curiosity wander back to the listener on hae ear; the things she heard, and the things she might be missing.

 "Linyu," she began to ask.
-Thi turned a bit more to show thi was listening.
-The bruises on hae neck and the craftwork of the listener shone clearer now in the brighter light.
-She remembered how attached thi was to it, that it symbolized hae mother, and she didn't want to take that away.
+Thi turned hae head along Laen's back to show thi was listening.
+The polished surface and patterns in the grain of the listener shone clearer now in the brighter light.
+She remembered how attached thi was to it, that it symbolized hae mother.
+There were so many questions she had to ask, and so few ways to ask them.

 "It's..
 It's nothing.
 Never mind," she said.

-Linyu relaxed again while Melna kept looking toward Rudjan, troubled by a question she didn't know how to ask. _When we stop at Rudjan.
+Linyu relaxed again while Melna kept looking toward Rudjan, troubled by a question she didn't know how to ask.

+_When we stop.
 I need to know._

 ---

-Pomri was glowing at the first sight of her hometown, Rudjan.
-The pale orange of Ara splashed its remaining light upon the patchwork of grasses and lakes dotting the wetlands, leaving the bridge into the city that hung above it.
-It was rare that she would be introducing the city to a kid.
-They wouldn't be there for long, so she made the best of what little time they had.
+Pomri was glowing at the first sight of her hometown.
+The pale orange of Ara splashed its light upon the patchwork of grasses and lakes dotting the wetlands, above which stretched a long wooden causeway proudly laying the path into the city.
+It was rare that she would be introducing the city to someone, much less a child, so she was filled with excitement.

 "Linyu, do you know much about Rudjan?"

 Linyu looked in her direction with a vacant face, annoyed that she was talking again.

+"Oh, of course you don't.
+Allow me to introduce you to Rudjan, the city of ships!"

+She waved her hands as if channeling some magic in the splendor before them.

-"Well anyway, allow me to introduce you to my home.
-Rudjan is a great city-state on the border of Shaki and Heiko provinces.
+"Rudjan is a fortress of a city-state on the border of Shaki and Heiko provinces.
 The settlers found this giant wetland and realized that it would be safe from invaders."

-"It wasn't very safe from saffa," Melna butted in.
+"It wasn't very safe from saffas," Melna butted in.

 Pomri shot her a glare, and continued teaching.

 "The saffas and tilmarims that inhabited the area did not take kindly to their new neighbors, and almost destroyed the settlement completely.
 But through ingenuity, we found a way to communicate at a basic level with the animals and bargained with them to live in peace."

-"The settlers tricked them into fighting each other."
+"The settlers tricked them into fighting each other," said Melna.

-"Melna!
-Let me tell the story!"
+"Goodness, woman, let me tell the story!"

-"Linyu doesn't need fog in hae water."
+"You're fogging up the water."

 "How would you know this story anyway?"

-"I hear it everytime I come here with a Rudjanese."
+"I hear it everytime I come here with you."

 "Good.
 Then let Linyu hear it too."

 Melna kept her face forward with a slight smirk and gestured to Pomri to continue.

 "Anyway, after much bargaining we came to a mutual agreement.
-The walls of Rudjan were built to keep saffas and tilmarim out and throngia in."
+The walls of Rudjan were built to keep saffas and tilmarim out and people in."

-"Your ancestors were afraid of cuddly creatures with vendettas."
+"They were afraid of revenge."

 "Melna!"